richardli/SUMMER/cran-comments.md

 * Please also omit the blank in <doi: 10.1214/15-AOAS872>.

 **Response:** We have searched for this blank in all files by checking every occurrence of "doi", and it does not occur.
+Just in case, we have manually re-typed  "doi:1" in each occurence of the reference.